LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Background and Related Work

 Graphical models are widely used in requirements engineering to support communication among stakeholders, and to guide system design~\cite{ferrari2024model}.
 A CFG is an abstract representation of all possible execution paths through a component or system~\cite{board2014standard}.
 It is typically defined as a directed graph \( G = (S, E) \), where \( S \) denotes the set of nodes and \( E \subseteq S \times S \) represents the set of directed edges~\cite{lim2020approach}.
 Nodes typically represent basic blocks, and edges denote control transfers between them.

 In our context, the nodes correspond to the main, alternative, and exception steps within a use case, while the edges represent control transitions between steps (including sequencing, branching, and looping).
-Edges may be annotated with guard conditions, reflecting the decision logic.
+Edges may be annotated with guard conditions that reflect the decision logic.
 (It is assumed that the CFG has no unreachable nodes or edges.)
-An execution path is any path from a unique root node to one or more exit nodes \cite{lafi2021automated}: They serve as the foundation for our path-based test case creation.
+An execution path is any path from a unique root node to one or more exit nodes \cite{lafi2021automated}: They serve as the foundation for our path-based test-case creation.